 |There's a lot less competition for local digital properties compared to other home businesses (e.g. MLM, affiliate marketing, etc).||Sometimes a digital property will need a minor tweak or update to keep it competitive and on page one of Google.|

 |In 2021, a record $70 billion will be spent in the US alone to get customers from search engines like Google (i.e. right place, right time).||Requires you to learn technical skills to build and rent your digital properties (i.e. build websites, SEO, etc).|

 I fully admit that I’m biased towards lead generation.

 It’s a scalable, evergreen business model that’s not going away.

-It’s also the only one that’s worked for me and I’ve basically tried ’em all.
+It’s also one that continues to work for me and I’ve basically tried ‘em all.